 Composite encoding padding

 The subfields of TZTimestamp are packed at an octet level by default.
 However, byte alignment may be controlled by specifying offset of the elements within the composite encoding.
-See section Element offset within a composite type4.4.4.3 below.
+See section Element offset within a composite type for details.

 Standard TZTimestamp encoding specification